WLTX: News operation

 Gannett hired popular meteorologist Jim Gandy from WIS in 1998, then brought him to WLTX at the end of 1999.

 WLTX spent most of its history as a distant runner-up to WIS in the market.
-By the 1970s, it had cut back its 11 p.m. local newscast to only five minutes.
-Even that newscast was dropped later in the decade due to low ratings, with the station opting to concentrate on its 6 p.m. dinner-hour news.
-This allowed it to compete against WIS with syndicated shows, most notably The Andy Griffith Show, which was far more competitive with the WIS 11:00 Report and often finished in second place in its time slot.
+By the 1970s, it had cut back its 11 p.m. local newscast to a five-minute update.
+Even that was dropped later in the decade due to low ratings.
+According to longtime anchor Gene Upright, who also served as channel 19's program director, station officials decided to drop the 11 p.m. update and concentrate on the 6 p.m. dinner-hour newscast shortly before he arrived.
+Upright said that at the time, WLTX did not have nearly enough staffers to make a credible effort against WIS in the late news slot.
+For the next two decades, WLTX competed against WIS at 11 p.m. with syndicated shows, most notably The Andy Griffith Show, which was far more competitive with the WIS 11:00 Report and often finished in second place in its time slot.
+As late as the 1980s, Upright believed any attempt to run an 11 p.m. newscast would have not only trailed WIS, but also perennial third-place finisher WOLO-TV.

 WLTX began adding more news updates in the latter years of the tenure of Dick Hall, the news director for 13 years under Lewis ownership.
 Hall left for WKXT-TV in Knoxville, Tennessee, in 1991, wanting to work in a more competitive market.
 After taking the role in 1993, Carolyn Powell made a concerted effort to add a full schedule of news.
-As part of that effort, she began gradually scaling up channel 19's news department to a more typical size for a medium-market station.
-During the final years of Lewis ownership, five-minute 11 p.m. news updates and weekend 6 and 11 p.m. newscasts debuted between 1993 and 1995.
+As part of that effort, she began gradually scaling up channel 19's news department to a more typical size for a medium-market station, with the eventual intent of making News 19 "a seven-day news operation".
+Between 1993 and 1995, Powell added five-minute 11 p.m. news updates on weekdays and Saturdays, a 15-minute update on Saturdays at 6 p.m., and a full 30-minute newscast at 6 p.m. on Sundays.
 A full 30-minute newscast at 11, seven nights a week, began airing in March 1996.
 In conjunction with a revamped format for CBS This Morning, the station began broadcasting a 7 a.m. morning newscast that August; a midday newscast debuted in September 1997.